Tessa de Kom: Career

 De Kom defended her RISE Flyweight title against Arina Kobayashi at RISE 184 on December 15, 2024.
 She won the fight by unanimous decision.

+De Kom defended her Enfusion Strawweight title against Kyara van der Klooster at Enfusion 148 in Dordrecht, the Netherlands on April 12, 2025.
+She won the fight by unanimous decision.

 De Kom defended her RISE Flyweight title against Manazo Kobayashi at RISE 189 on June 29, 2025.
 She won the fight by unanimous decision.